Skip to content

 Our Mission

-• We exist to preserve and maintain the fabric of the Seething Airfield Control Tower, the surrounding grounds and any associated artefacts, documents or equipment connected to the use of the airfield in the second world war
+• We exist to preserve and maintain the fabric of the Seething Airfield Control Tower, the surrounding grounds and any associated artefacts, documents or equipment connected to the use of the airfield in the Second World War.

 Join Us